Data, data everywhere – but where do marketers begin?

 Duplicated data is removed, and all the data on a CDP is synced with real-time data inflow.
 CDPs break data silos and create one unified platform for all the data under the sun.
-Think of it as a Wikipedia for all your customers.
+Think of it as Wikipedia for all your customers.

 Data privacy has gotten quite sticky over the past decade.
 With laws and regulations set in place to protect users’ data, it becomes imperative to keep data privacy at the forefront of any strategy.

 The General Data Protection Regulation (GDPR) legislation requires businesses in the EU to comply with data governance practices.
 Incompliance with these practices can affect businesses dearly.
-There have been many cases where customer data that was taken without consent, has resulted in legal battles with corporations.
+There have been many cases where customer data taken without consent, has resulted in legal battles with corporations.

 Case in point: Target

-The campaign was for their maternity section, where they sent out coupons for all maternity-related items, to women who they believed were pregnant based on customer data they got their hands on.
-One such recipient of this coupon was a teenage girl, which revealed to her family about her pregnancy in the worst way imaginable.
+The campaign was for their maternity section, where they sent out coupons for all maternity-related items, to women whom they believed were pregnant based on customer data they got their hands on.
+One such recipient of this coupon was a teenage girl, which revealed to her family her pregnancy in the worst way imaginable.

 According to the CDP Institute, "A CDP puts marketing in direct control of the data unification project, helping to ensure it is focused directly on marketing requirements."

 Since the data is organized neatly into personas and profiles, it becomes easy to generate reports and build attribution models.
-Assessing which activities have shown favorable results and by what numbers exactly, can help marketers create tangible models and graphs that consistently reveal campaign progress and marketing growth.
+Assessing which activities have shown favorable results and by what numbers can help marketers create tangible models and graphs that consistently reveal campaign progress and marketing growth.

 Not having to compute data from discrete systems helps marketers work smarter, not harder.